harness-community/harness-community.github.io/website/blog/2022-10-30-YAML_ONBOARDING-PYTHON/yaml_onboarding_python.md

 Make sure you have the following set up before you begin this tutorial:

-- Github Account: This tutorial clones a codebase from a Github repo.
-You will need a Github account so Harness can connect to Github.
+- GitHub Account: This tutorial clones a codebase from a Github repo.
+You will need a GitHub account so Harness can connect to GitHub.
 - Docker Hub account and repo: You will need to push and pull the image you build to Docker Hub.
 You can use any repo you want, or create a new one for this tutorial.

 ## Getting Started

 - Fork the repository

-  For this demo we are using [Python-pipeline-samples](https://github.com/harness-community/python-pipeline-samples).
+  For this demo, we are using [Python-pipeline-samples](https://github.com/harness-community/python-pipeline-samples).

 - Login into Harness UI

    * Go to [Harness](https://app.harness.io).
    ![](./signup.png)
-   * Sign up to the Harness platform.
+   * Sign up for the Harness platform.
    * Once you signup you will enter the Harness UI as shown below.
    ![](./signu1.png)
    * Go to `Builds` and select `Create a Project`.
-     * Give the name of the Project -> `Save and Continue`
+     * Give the name of the Project -> `Save and Continue
-     * You can also invite collaborators , it's optional.
+     * You can also invite collaborators, it's optional.
        ![](./proj.png)
-   * After `Save and Continue` select module as `Continous Integration`.
+   * After `Save and Continue` select the module as `Continous Integration.

-     After selecting module as Continous Integration you will see the screen as shown in the below screenshot.
+     After selecting the module as Continous Integration you will see the screen as shown in the below screenshot.
      ![](./builds1.png)
    * Select `Create a Pipeline`.
      * Name your `Pipeline`.
      * Choose the setup as `Inline`.
      * Select `Start`.
-     Refer to the below sceenshot:
+     Refer to the below screenshot:
      ![](./pi1.png)

 ## Getting Started

-* After Creation of Pipeline , you will enter into the pipeline studio as shown below
+* After the Creation of the Pipeline, you will enter the pipeline studio as shown below
 ![](./pi2.png)
-* As you can see in the pipeline studio we have two options , one is `VISUAL` and other is `YAML`.
+* As you can see in the pipeline studio we have two options, one is `VISUAL` and the other is `YAML`.
-Naviagte to the YAML editor,as shown below.
+Navigate to the YAML editor, as shown below.
 ![](./yaml.png)
 * Copy and Paste the below YAML file into the editor.